c-protocol/crayon-core/README.md

 The Vyper language does not allow contract inheritance (a good thing!).
 Deployed desks are built from a Desk template [`contracts/desk-templates`](contracts/desk-templates/) together with data specific to each desk.
 The data is a json file in a folder with a name beginning with `desk_` in [`deployments/`](deployments/).

 [`contracts/Control.vy`](contracts/Control.vy/) is the governance contract for Crayon Protocol.
-It currently has sole priviledges to set key variables on the different desks and minting reward tokens for users.
+It currently has sole privileges to set key variables on the different desks and minting reward tokens for users.
 It will eventually be controlled by the Crayon Protocol DAO.